Training & Resources

 - Encourage safe and useful gifts for the person with dementia.

 Diminishing capacity may make some gifts unusable or even dangerous to a person with dementia.
 If someone asks for gift ideas, suggest items the person with dementia needs or can easily enjoy.
-Ideas include: an identification bracelet (available through MedicAlert® + Alzheimer's Association Safe Return®), comfortable clothing, audiotapes of favorite music, videos and photo albums.
+Ideas include: an identification bracelet (available through MedicAlert® + Alzheimer's Association Safe Return®), comfortable clothing, favorite foods and photo albums.

 - Put respite care on your wish list.